 • Master classes including showmanship and other master classes

-• Adult classes including best presented and showmanship
+• Adult classes including best presented (not Harness best presented) and showmanship

-• Youth classes including best presented, showmanship and other youth classes
+• Youth classes including best presented (not harness best presented), showmanship and other youth classes

 Fault and Out, 4 bar, cones, dressage or any other classes deemed as novelty by the Hi-point committee will not be counted.